siemens/jailhouse/README.md

 The included system configuration qemu-vm.c can be used to run Jailhouse in QEMU/KVM virtual machine on x86 hosts (Intel and AMD are supported).
-Currently it requires Linux 3.18 or newer on the host side (Intel is fine with 3.17).
+Currently it requires Linux 4.4 or newer on the host side.
+QEMU version 2.7 or newer is required.
-QEMU is required in a recent version (2.7) as well if you want to use the configuration file included in the source tree.

 You also need a Linux guest image with a recent kernel (tested with >= 3.9) and the ability to build a module for this kernel.
 Further steps depend on the type